-This upgraded FP-30X really catching up with Yamaha P125.
+This upgraded FP-30X is really catching up with the Yamaha P125.
 It is an enjoyment to play.
-The top-notch Progressive Hammer Action 4 keyboard, expressive concert grand sound and its Bluetooth Audio/Midi make this FP-30X stand out.
+The top-notch Progressive Hammer Action 4 keyboard, expressive concert grand sound, and its Bluetooth Audio/Midi make this FP-30X stand out.

 Roland FP-30X comes with an improved speaker system, better connectivity, more voices, and an integrated Piano Every Day app.

 It is very portable, and you may also purchase the optional stand for home use.
 It is still very easy to take off the stand.